Wizardzaron/canyough/README.md

 * Make it a BRANCH from a FORK in your account.

-* Yes ...

-I can properly submit a PR
+* Yes, cjmendez can create a PR

-Hello, this is proof that I can properly submit a PR:))))
+* What do you call a fake noodle? an imPASTA